PhiAbs/MiniProject/README.md

 # MiniProject

-Main file: VOpipeline.m
+Main executable file that runs the pipeline: VOpipeline.m

 The datasets are not included in the submission.
 They can be downloaded and stored in a folder called "datasets".
+The folder datasets should be placed at the same level as the VOpipeline.m-file and as the code folder.
 The folder structure should look like this:

 MiniProject
 - code